10.4 C

 A search operation involving over 50 rescuers took place at La Plagne.
 Despite almost an hour of relentless searching, once the victim was found, he could not be resuscitated by the emergency services.

-A separate avalanche at Courchevel on Sunday also claimed another skier’s life.
+A separate avalanche at Courchevel on Jan.
+11 also claimed another skier’s life.
 The body of the buried skier was recovered by the rescue team.

-The third victim on Sunday was a 32-year-old ski patroller from Chamonix, a father of two, who was skiing at Vallorcine in the Haute-Savoie region.
+The third victim that Sunday was a 32-year-old ski patroller from Chamonix, a father of two, who was skiing at Vallorcine in the Haute-Savoie region.
 The force of the avalanche propelled him into a tree, causing fatal injuries.

 Another skier was fatally trapped in an avalanche at the Arêches-Beaufort resort, in Savoie, along with a companion.
 A ski patroller observed the avalanche and swiftly located the trapped skiers.
 One was airlifted to a hospital, while the other was pronounced dead at the site.
-Resort chairman Jean-Pierre Mirabail acknowledged the gravity of the incident.

 On Sunday morning alone, officials in the Savoie department recorded at least six avalanches in ski areas.
 Level 4 avalanche warnings were active in several areas, including Maurienne, Vanoise, Beaufortain, and Tarentaise.